 Start Studying as Soon as Possible

-Once you have your class schedule, you can start designing your timetable.
+Once you have your course schedule, you can start designing your study timetable straightaway.
 The following items need to be added to you timetable.

 - Commuting times

 - Class times